Mental health services and support

 - Mental health support for refugees and asylum seekers

 Seven Wellbeing Centres, located across East Sussex, provide a range of community-based mental health and wellbeing support to help you to get well, stay well and prevent crisis.
-The centres are now offering some face-to-face support with social distancing measures.
-Staff also continue to offer phone, email and virtual support for new and current clients age 16+ who are experiencing ongoing concerns about their mental health.
+The centres are in Hastings and St Leonards, Bexhill, Eastbourne, Hailsham, Lewes, Uckfield and Crowborough.

-Support for mental health and wellbeing is offered through a support plan developed with each client.
+Support for mental health and wellbeing is offered through a support plan developed with each client (age 16 plus).

 Peer Support Service